PatchworkOS 321f6ec

 Contributing

 Contributions are welcome!
-Anything from bug reports/fixes, performance improvements, new features, or even just fixing typos or adding documentation!
+Anything from bug reports/fixes, performance improvements, new features, or even just fixing typos or adding documentation.

 Check out the contribution guidelines to get started.